mandric/kanso-bootstrap-fontawesome/README.md

-# Kanso Bootstrap
+# Kanso Bootstrap with Font Awesome

 This package allows you to quickly start using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and Less in your Kanso project.

 ## Install